 - The Young Litigators Fab Fifty® (The American Lawyer) list of 50 up-and-coming litigators, aged 45 and under (2007)

-- Pennsylvania Super Lawyer® (Law and Politics magazine) for energy & natural resources, insurance coverage and business litigation (2004-2016)
+- Pennsylvania Super Lawyers, energy and natural resources, insurance coverage and business litigation (2004-2016)

 - Guide to the World’s Leading Insurance and Reinsurance Lawyers (Legal Media Group) (2006-2014)

 - Local Litigation Star in Euromoney’s Benchmark Litigation 2010 in Pennsylvania for Insurance and Products Liability